thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 21. _**Unbiased Person Rule**_:
     1. We will need to consider the supposed opinion of an unbiased person, wherever this rule is mentioned.
 If it is hard to think of this, we will consider the supposed opinion of Abu Bakar Mukhtar Bhai of Al Burhan.
     2. The Unbiased person's opinion would not support a desire to make ease for yourself
+22. ***Sleep Rules:***
+	1. The Sleep pocket is defined as follows:
+		1. 1100-0300 Apr-Sep
+		2. 1000-0400 Oct-Mar
+	2. We should be on our bed at this time pocket, and should not be using phone or computer.
+	3. Not following this causes 10 P2s.
+(Starts 3 June)
+	4. Travelling is an unforeseen circumstance and 30 mins of buffer time are given after reaching destination.
+	5. Forgetfulness is an unforeseen circumstance and 5 mins of buffer time are given after being reminded.
+	6. Nothing else is an unforeseen circumstance.